Black Secret Technology: Reception

 Since its release, Black Secret Technology has received widespread acclaim and has been described as a "candidate for 'best jungle album ever.'"
-In a 1995 review, Andy Smith of The Guardian proclaimed that Gerald was "among the first of his peers to corral [the genre] on to a satisfying album" as he had previously done with acid house, calling it "enthralling".
+In a 1995 review, Andrew Smith of The Guardian proclaimed that Gerald was "among the first of his peers to corral [the genre] on to a satisfying album" as he had previously done with acid house, calling it "enthralling".
 Select placed the album on their list of the top 50 albums of 1995 at number 16.
 Discussing the 1997 reissue, Ian Harrison of Select stated that "there're few records in this fast-moving genre that could sound as good as this does now," adding that "the album will one day have him listed among Sun Ra/Lee Perry/George Clinton cosmic clubhouse of interstellar visionaries."
 In 1999, Tom Ewing of Freaky Trigger described it as the "best jungle album ever", stating that Gerald "latched onto a more turbulent tradition, the jazz-funk-electronica of Pangaea-era Miles Davis or Sextant-era Herbie Hancock, and the music he made boiled like theirs."
 He ranked "Finley's Rainbow" as the sixth best single of the 1990s.

 In 2010, Fact magazine ranked Black Secret Technology the fourth best album of the 1990s, calling it "gloriously knotted, soulful and uniquely psychedelic;" Fact critic Mark Fisher wrote that the album "succeeded in simultaneously being of its moment and transcending it," praising in particular "the way that Gerald transforms the jungle sound into a kind of dreamy OtherWorld music [...]: humid, tropical, full of strange bird cries, seething with nonhuman sentience."
 Tim Finney of Pitchfork wrote that "there is simply no other single-artist jungle album that pushes consciousness-altering beat programming as far, as fearlessly, as it is pushed here."
 Lee Arizuno of The Quietus called it "one of the best dance albums ever made", adding that "what stands is psychedelic rhythm with a purpose: to reconnect in the midst of a formless and hectic present, to present a human glow in the midst of a harsh environment."